Hydra-Chain/hydragon-core-contracts/docs/HydraDelegation/modules/DelegationPoolLib/DelegationPoolLib.md

 # DelegationPoolLib

-*Rosen Santev (Based Polygon Technology&#39;s RewardPoolLib)*
+*Rosen Santev (Based on Polygon Technology&#39;s RewardPoolLib)*

-> Delegation Pool Lib
+> Delegation Pool Library

-library for handling delegators and their rewards Each staker has a Delegation Pool.
-The rewards that a staker receives are split between the staker and the delegators of that staker.
-The pool holds the delegators&#39; share of the rewards, and maintains an accounting system for determining the delegators&#39; shares in the pool.
-Rewards, whether to a staker (from stake) or to a delegator, do not autocompound, as to say that if a staker has a stake of 10 and earns 1 in rewards, their stake remains 10, and they have a separate one in rewards.
+This library is used for managing delegators and their rewards within a staking pool.
+Each staker has a Delegation Pool that tracks delegators&#39; shares of the staker&#39;s rewards.
+This version supports reward claims based on previous balance states, thanks to the historical `delegatorsParamsHistory` tracking.
+Rewards do not autocompound.
+If a staker has a stake of 10 and earns 1 reward, their stake remains 10, with the rewards tracked separately.